OverBind/overscrap/README.md

 ## Contribute

-At this current time the API is primitive at this point, so any issue or PRs are welcome.
+At this current time the API is primitive, so any issue or PRs are welcome.

 No contribution rules has been set yet.